Timothy Villagomez

-Timothy Pangelinan Villagomez (born September 10, 1962, Saipan) is a Northern Marianan politician who served as the seventh lieutenant governor of the Northern Mariana Islands from January 9, 2006 until his resignation on April 24, 2009, under Governor Benigno R. Fitial.
+Timothy Lewis Pangelinan Villagomez (born September 10, 1962, Saipan) is a Northern Marianan politician who served as the seventh lieutenant governor of the Northern Mariana Islands from January 9, 2006 until his resignation on April 24, 2009, under Governor Benigno R. Fitial.
 Villagomez took office as Lieutenant Governor on January 9, 2006, after being elected as a ticket during the 2005 gubernatorial election.
 Villagomez, like Fitial, was a member of the Republican Party but became a member of the Covenant Party.

-Background

-Villagomez is a relative of former Northern Mariana Islands Governor Pedro Tenorio and his wife, First Lady Sophia.
+Political career

+House of Representatives

+In 2003, Villagomez was elected to the Northern Mariana Islands House of Representatives from Precinct #1.
+He finished second of twenty candidates for six seats.
+He served in the House from January 2004 to January 2006.
+At the start of his term, he was elected the Vice Speaker, defeating David M. Apatang with 10 votes to Apatang's 8 votes.
+Speaker Fitial also named him the chairman of the Committee on Public Utilities, Transportation and Communications.